updated 29 June 2026

 6. loss carry back rules are back

-The Government is bringing back the Loss Carry Back rules that were first introduced during COVID for businesses with less than $1 billion in turnover.
+The Government has brought back the Loss Carry Back rules that were first introduced during COVID for businesses with less than $1 billion in turnover.

 From the 2027 financial year onwards, businesses that make tax losses will be able to apply those losses against income tax paid in the prior two income years and receive a refund for the taxes paid in those prior years.